Anush0327/Inventory-Mobile-Management/README.md

 **Authentication:**

 - JWT-Based Authentication: The system will employ JWT-based authentication to verify the identity of users during login.
 Upon successful authentication, the system will issue a JWT token to the user.
-- User Credentials: Users will be required to provide valid credentials, typically a username and password, during login.
+- User Credentials: Users will be required to provide valid credentials, typically a email and password, during login.
 - Token Expiry: JWT tokens will have a predefined expiry time, after which they will need to be renewed or reacquired.

 **Authorization:**